James-Durant/hexcells-solver/README.md

 # hexcells-solver
- A solver for the logic puzzle game series Hexcells
+A solver for the logic puzzle game series Hexcells.